Emese92/the-early-birdie/README.md

 ### Lighthouse Test
-I ran lighthouse tests for desktop on both pages:
+I ran lighthouse tests for desktop on:

 ![Index]()